 - Fair and equal ice time is designed to ensure that all players get the same opportunity to contribute to the outcome of games, regardless of skill or ability.
 A coach's responsibility is to develop all players to contribute.
 Shortening of the bench in an attempt to win games is not permitted.
 All players and goaltenders should receive fair and as close to equal as possible ice time.
 (REQUIREMENT) - Positional rotation: - All players play all positions forward/defence/goaltender.
-(RECOMMENDATION) - All players get a chance to start the game and start the second half.
-(RECOMMENDATION)

-- Goaltender rotation: - O No full-time goaltenders.
-(REQUIREMENT) - All players get a chance to play goal.
-(RECOMMENDATION) - Players can play goal during practices and games with no goaltending equipment required.
+(RECOMMENDATION) - O All players get a chance to start the game and start the second half.
+(RECOMMENDATION) - Goaltender rotation: - O No full-time goaltenders.
+(RECOMMENDATION) - All players have the option to play goal at least once before anyone gets a second chance.
+(RECOMMENDATION) - After the first rotation, all players who wish to get another turn in net will get a chance to play goal in games again.
+(RECOMMENDATION) - Goal equipment required for player to play in net.